South Beach Park

 Areas of Progress

-Lifeguards started extended hours on May 26th.
+Lifeguards started extended hours during Memorial Day weekend on Sunday May 24th.
 They will be on duty until 7pm during the summer months which will keep our beaches safer.

 Areas of Concern